archit-1997/Neovim-from-scratch/README.md

 Make sure to remove or move your current `nvim` directory

 ```
-git clone git@github.com:ChristianChiarulli/Neovim-from-scratch.git ~/.config/nvim
+git clone https://github.com/archit-1997/Neovim-from-scratch.git ~/.config/nvim
 ```

 Run `nvim` and wait for the plugins to be installed

-**NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

-each video will be associated with a branch so checkout the one you are interested in
+Each video will be associated with a branch so checkout the one you are interested in

 ## Get healthy